Bateman-Horn, polynomial Chowla and the Hasse principle with probability 1: Norm forms: approximation by the localised counting function

 \subsection{Next steps}

 We summarise the next stage in the proof of Theorem~\ref{t:1}.
+Recall the definitions \eqref{eq:stripe} and \eqref{eq:def-Sd-l} of $S_d(H)$ and $S_d^{\text{loc}}(H)$, respectively.
 Rather than working with $S_d(H)$ and $S_d^{\text{loc}}(H)$, it will be convenient to study a refinement in which the leading constant $c_0$ is placed in a dyadic interval.
 Let $\tilde H$ be such that

 We define

 and

 We proceed by establishing the following result.